MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/deploy/deploy-completing-deployment-by-backing-up-the-encryption-key.md

     > [!NOTE]
     >  Recovery of the password is not possible if it is lost or forgotten.

-8. After you receive the message “Secure Storage Backup Complete,” click **Finish**.
+8. After you receive the message "Secure Storage Backup Complete," click **Finish**.

 ### To restore the encryption key